pi-club-daos/the_origin_of_species/README.md

 start and finish web client

-restructure server slightly so that it is possible to request the location, species and name of every living creature(only needed for unity client, but should be finished as part of coursework)
+restructure server slightly so that it is possible to request the location, species and name of every living creature(only needed for unity client, but should be finished as part of coursework). this may not be neccesary as there is already a list of all of the items in the game, all of which know their species, so unless I need some information that i cannot think of now or it is too inefficient to acquire the locations like this nothing will need to be done.

 start and finish unity client(long term, not part of coursework)